sudohelix/rails-assessment/README.md

-# Cover Interview Assignment

-For your take home assignment, you'll be extending an encrypted data store for strings.
+You'll be extending an encrypted data store for strings.
 Clients post string that they want stored encrypted to the `encrypted_strings` path and receive a token that they can use to later retrieve the string.
 Clients may also delete a previously decrypted string using their token.

 We need the add ability to change our Data Encrypting Keys when requested by a client (Key Rotation).
 When rotating keys, we need to take previously encrypted string and re-encrypt them using a new Data Encrypting Key.
 To do this, we will create 2 new API endpoints to be used for the rotation of our Data Encrypting Key.